HaiderIII/Physical-Design/pd-puzzles/README.md

 3. **Complete the quiz** - It validates deep understanding
 4. **Experiment** - Try different values to see their effects
 5. **Take notes** - Document what you learn for future reference
+6. **Follow the progression** - Day 1 → Day 2 → Day 3

+---

+## Requirements

+- OpenROAD (latest version)
+- OpenROAD-flow-scripts (for PDKs)
+- Basic TCL knowledge (see tcl_fundamentals/)

+---

+## License

+Educational use.
+PDKs are subject to their respective licenses.